WangJiexin/BiTimeBERT/Pretraining/README.md

 ---

 > ℹ️ **Note**: All paths in this guide are relative to the project root unless specified as absolute.
 Adjust according to your local setup.

-✅ **You're all set!** Once tokenization finishes, your data is ready for BiTimeBERT pretraining. 🎉